Complete Guide to Credit Report Disputes

 Bottom line

-It’s important to check your credit report regularly.
+It’s essential to check your credit report regularly.
 This is helpful for many reasons, including when you're trying to figure out how to prevent identity theft online or aiming to ensure that lenders make informed, accurate decisions about loans.

 Editorial Rating